 - 1. Entire scans of L1A data are missing (same as Fill Value). - 2.
 Reflective band data at night (same as Fill Value) - 3.
 L1A DN is missing within a scan - 4.
 Detector is dead - 5.
 Rotation of Earth view Sector from nominal science collection position - 6.
 Detector is saturated (DN) - 7.
 Cannot compute zero point DN - 8.
 Calibration coefficient b1 could not be computed (Emissive bands only) - 9.
 Detector is saturated (dn for RSB only) - 10.
-RSB dn below bottom end of range for writing to scaled integer - 11.
-TEB radiance or RSB dn exceeds the maximum of the scaling range - 12.
-Non-functional detectors (or "dead" detectors) are identified in the "Dead Detector List".
-If possible, a valid SI value will be interpolated from the nearest functional detectors within the same scan.
-If not possible, the value will be set at 65531. - 13.
+RSB dn\\ below bottom end of range for writing to scaled integer - 11.
+TEB radiance or RSB dn\\ exceeds the maximum of the scaling range - 12.
+Non-functional detectors (called "dead" detectors in the code) or subframes (called "dead" subframes in the code) are identified in the "Dead Detector List" or Dead

+- Subframe List.
+The value will be set at 65531 for dead detector or 65525 for dead subframe. - 13.
 For the case of aggregation algorithm failure, the value 65528 is set if none of the native-resolution pixels which would be used for aggregation have a valid value. - 14.
 For the case of nadir-aperture door (NAD) closed, the SI value will be set to a value greater than 32767 (denoting unusable data).
 First, if appropriate, a specific unusable data value above will be assigned.
 If one of the specific reasons does not apply, then the SI value will be calculated normally and then the most significant bit will be flipped, resulting in a value greater than 32767.
 If the resulting scaled integer value exceeds the value of NAD closed upper limit, the scaled integer value will be set to that limiting value.

-Name: FillValue
+Name: \FillValue

-Description: The value used to fill any non-initialized values of the SDS.
-The following situations will cause this to occur:
+The value used to fill any non-initialized values of the SDS.
+The following Description: situations will cause this to occur: